mat-docs/ATLAS.Site/docs/key-functionality/store/sqlrace/performance.md

 The GC periodically checks for objects no longer in use by examining the application’s roots, such as static fields, local variables, and CPU registers.
 Unreachable objects are considered garbage, and their memory is reclaimed.
 After reclaiming memory, the GC compacts the remaining objects to reduce fragmentation and make memory allocation more efficient.

-### SQLRace and Memory Disposal
+### SQL Race and Memory Disposal

-SQLRace doesn’t release memory immediately when a session is disposed.
+SQL Race doesn’t release memory immediately when a session is disposed.
 Instead, the garbage collector (GC) plays a crucial role in managing memory.
 Typically, resources are released after about 5 minutes.
 However, if the system requires memory sooner, the GC will release the resources earlier to accommodate the demand.

 This approach helps optimize memory usage and ensures that the system runs efficiently.